-- (a) comply with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive; or - (b) is recognised under the provisions of section 270 of the Act (Schemes authorised in designated countries or territories); or - (c) be a Non UCITS Retail Scheme ("NURS") (provided the requirements of article 50(1)(e) of the UCITS Directive are met); or - (d) be authorised in another EEA state (provided the requirements of article 50(1)(e) of the UCITS Directive are met); or - (e) be authorised by the competent authority of an OECD member country (other than an EEA State) which has signed the IOSCO Multilateral Memorandum of Understanding and approved the scheme's management company, rules and depositary/custody arrangements (provided the requirements of article 50(1)(e) of the UCITS Directive are met). - 7.3 The Second Scheme must comply, where relevant, with COLL 5.2.15R (Investment in associated collective investment schemes) and COLL 5.2.16R (Investment in other group schemes). - 7.4 The Second Scheme must have terms that prohibit it from having more than 10% in value of its property consisting of units or shares in collective investment schemes. - 7.5 Where the Second Scheme is an umbrella, the provisions in paragraphs 7.3 and 7.4 and in paragraph 4 apply to each Sub-fund as if it were a separate collective investment scheme. - 7.6 In accordance with COLL 5.2.15R (investment in associated collective investment schemes) each of the Sub-funds may include units in a Second Scheme managed or operated by the ACD or an associate of the ACD (an "Associated Scheme"), provided the conditions in paragraph 7.7 are complied with. - 7.7 A Sub-fund must not invest in or dispose of units in an Associated Scheme unless: - (a) there is no charge in respect of the investment in or the disposal of units in the Second Scheme; or - (b) the ACD is under a duty to pay the Sub-fund by the close of business on the fourth business day following the date of the agreement to invest or dispose the amount referred to in paragraphs 7.7.1 or 7.7.2 below. - 7.7.1 Where an investment is made, the amount referred to in paragraph 7.7(b) is either: - (a) any amount by which the consideration paid by the Sub-fund for the units in the Associated Scheme exceeds the price that would
+- (a) comply with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive; or - (b) is a recognised scheme that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of COLL 5.213AR are met); or - (c) be a Non UCITS Retail Scheme ("NURS") (provided the requirements of COLL 5.2.13AR (1), (3), and (4) are met); or - (d) be authorised in another EEA state (provided the requirements of COLL 5.2.13AR are met); or - (e) be authorised by the competent authority of an OECD member country (other than an EEA State) which has signed the IOSCO Multilateral Memorandum of Understanding and approved the scheme's management company, rules and depositary/custody arrangements (provided the requirements of COLL 5.2.13AR are met). - 16.3 The Second Scheme must comply, where relevant, with COLL 5.2.15R (Investment in associated collective investment schemes) and COLL 5.2.16R (Investment in other group schemes). - 16.4 The Second Scheme must have terms that prohibit it from having more than 10% in value of its property consisting of units or shares in collective investment schemes. - 16.5 Where the Second Scheme is an umbrella, the provisions in paragraphs 16.3 and 16.4 and COLL 5.2.11R apply to each Sub-fund as if it were a separate collective investment scheme. - 16.6 In accordance with COLL 5.2.15R (investment in associated collective investment schemes) each of the Sub-funds may include units in a Second Scheme managed or operated by the ACD or an associate of the ACD (an "Associated Scheme"), provided the conditions in paragraph 16.7 are complied with. - 16.7 A Sub-fund must not invest in or dispose of units in an Associated Scheme unless:

-- have been paid for the benefit of the Associated Scheme had the units been newly issued or sold by it; or - (b) if such price cannot be ascertained by the ACD, the maximum amount of any charge permitted to be made by the seller of units in the Second Scheme; - 7.7.2 Where a disposal is made, the amount referred to in paragraph 7.7(b) is the amount of any charge made for the account of the authorised fund manager or operator of the Associated Scheme or an associate of any of them in respect of the disposal.
+- (a) there is no charge in respect of the investment in or the disposal of units in the Second Scheme; or - (b) the ACD is under a duty to pay the Sub-fund by the close of business on the fourth business day following the date of the agreement to invest or dispose the amount referred to in paragraphs 16.7.1 or 16.7.2 below. - 16.7.1 Where an investment is made, the amount referred to in paragraph 16.7(b) is either: - (a) any amount by which the consideration paid by the Sub-fund for the units in the Associated Scheme exceeds the price that would have been paid for the benefit of the Associated Scheme had the units been newly issued or sold by it; or - (b) if such price cannot be ascertained by the ACD, the maximum amount of any charge permitted to be made by the seller of units in the Second Scheme; - 16.7.2 Where a disposal is made, the amount referred to in paragraph 16.7(b) is the amount of any charge made for the account of the authorised fund manager or operator of the Associated Scheme or an associate of any of them in respect of the disposal.

-7.8 In paragraph 7.7:
+16.8 In paragraph 16.7: